This Roasted Parsnip and Pear Soup is an incredibly satisfying vegan soup, with a fruit and a vegetable!

 - 2 tbsp olive oil extra virgin

 - 10 to 15 sprigs fresh thyme plus more for garnish

 Preheat oven to 400 degrees F. Line a baking sheet with parchment paper.
 Add pears and parsnips, and drizzle with olive oil.
 Top with sea salt and black pepper, to taste.
 Bake for 15 to 20 minutes until slightly brown and tender.

 Heat 1 tbsp olive oil in a medium pot over medium heat.
 Add the diced leek and saute for ~5 minutes.
 Add the roasted pears and parsnips, vegetable stock, thyme, and bay leaf.
 Bring to a boil, then cover and reduce to a simmer for 20 minutes.

-Remove pot from heat.
-Remove bay leaf and thyme sprigs before transferring mixture to the Vitamix E310 or other blender.
+Remove pot from heat and take out bay leaf and thyme sprigs before transferring mixture to the Vitamix E310 or other blender.
+You may need to transfer it in batches to avoid overfilling the blender.
 Blend for ~1 minute, starting at variable 1 and slowly increasing speed until smooth.
 Be very careful while blending.
 The mixture will be piping hot!

 Serve immediately, garnished with fresh thyme and homemade croutons.

 Recipe yield will vary depending on size of produce.
 To make the homemade croutons that are pictured in this recipe, preheat the oven to 400 degrees F. Slice preferred amount of sourdough bread into cubes, and brush with olive oil on each side.
-Bake for ~10 minutes or until crispy.
+Bake on a cookie sheet for ~10 minutes or until crispy.